“If I am the phantom, it is because man’s hatred has made me so. If I am to be saved it is because your love redeems me” (Gaston Leroux)

 We sympathize with the Phantom for two reasons.
 First, we feel guilty on behalf of society for what the Phantom has done and what we have done to the Phantom.
 Second, because we also perform a version of masking in our daily lives, we empathize with the Phantom.
-When I say perform, I refer to a variety of things, all depending on the person and how they identify.
+When I say perform, I refer to a few things, all depending on the person and how they identify.
 Suffice to say, each of us performs and accentuates certain aspects about ourselves in order to either communicate a specific message about who we are (a persona) or to maintain a normative and ordinary countenance.
 Performing this way can be difficult as you often feel as though you have two versions of yourself: the person in your head and the person everyone else sees.
-The conflict between these personas is at the heart of Phantom of the Opera.
+The conflict between these persons is at the heart of Phantom of the Opera.

 There was a time when I was absolutely obsessed with adaptations of Gaston Leroux’s Phantom of the Opera.
-I began, like so many others, with Andrew Llyod Webber’s infamous musical, but later moved on to more obscure adaptations.
+I began, like so many others, with Andrew Lloyd Webber’s musical, but later moved on to more obscure adaptations.
 Seeing as I am talking about horror musicals this month, I thought it would be interesting to compile some of my favourite Phantom projects.
 He is the definition of a horror musician, and so it seemed appropriate.
 I am still adding to my collection, so these are just a few examples.
-I may even return to some of these films in a later post, so be sure to keep an eye out!
+I may even return to some of these films in a later post, so be sure to keep an eye out! **

 Phantom of the Paradise (1974)